Genivia/RE-flex/doc/index.md

 Actions for the start of input can be specified in an initial code block preceding the rules, see \ref reflex-code-blocks.

 Word boundaries demarcate words.
-Word characters `\w` are letters, digits, and the underscore.
+Word characters are letters, digits, and the underscore.

   Pattern   | Matches
   --------- | -----------------------------------------------------------------